Bones (rapper): Musical career

 O'Connor first started making music at the age of nine after his father purchased an iMac G3.
-He would download hip hop instrumentals from SoundClick and use the computer's built-in microphone to record himself rapping, though it wasn't until 2010 at the age of 16 that he would start releasing music online under the alias "Th@ Kid".
+He would download hip hop instrumentals from SoundClick and use the computer's built-in microphone to record himself rapping, though it wasn't until 2010 at the age of 16 that he would start releasing music online under the alias "Th@ Kid", often on MySpace or other early internet blogging services.
 After moving to Los Angeles, O'Connor connected with other artists he met online including Xavier Wulf, Chris Travis, and Eddy Baker, who at the time were members of the now semi-disbanded Raider Klan.
-He later officially changed his stage name to Bones in 2012.
+He later officially changed his stage name to Bones in 2012, often associated with the release of his debut album named "BONES".

 On July 4, 2012, O'Connor released his eponymous debut album under the alias Bones.
 From 2012 to 2014 he released 12 albums before gaining journalistic attention for his 2014 album TeenWitch, which gained controversy for its themes based around the Columbine High School Massacre.
 The album following TeenWitch, titled Garbage, was released on June 9, 2014, and was the first of O'Connor's albums to gain the attention of major music publications such as Complex Magazine and The Fader who labelled the project as "massive" and "boundary-pushing."
 In April 2014, O'Connor, along with TeamSESH producer Greaf, formed "surrenderdorothy", a side project that is notably less focused on rap, with a stronger focus on acoustic guitar and singing, with stylistic similarities to indie rock and emo rap.
 Although O'Connor does experiment with this style in his solo work, surrenderdorothy features it much more predominantly.
 Since 2014, the duo have released six EPs as surrenderdorothy.